bahrus/xtal-sip/README.md

 Dynamically &#34;water&#34; a custom element tag with the necessary dependencies to sprout the tag from an inert seedling to a thing of beauty.

-**Backdrop**: Dynamic imports are (almost) shipping in every modern browser, and the import maps proposal is gelling and is [well polyfilled](https://github.com/guybedford/es-module-shims).
+**Backdrop**: Dynamic imports are shipping in every modern browser, and the import maps proposal is gelling and is [well polyfilled](https://github.com/guybedford/es-module-shims).

 Most every web application can be recursively broken down into logical regions, building blocks which are assembled together to form the whole site.